 Holiday Special: Inside The Christmas Tree Supply Chain

-At First Call Logistics, we’re celebrating the Holiday Season in true logistical fashion: breaking down the where, when and how of the Christmas tree supply chain.
+At First Call Logistics, we’re celebrating the Holiday Season in true logistical fashion by breaking down the where, when and how of the Christmas tree supply chain.

 Bringing Trees Home for the Holidays

-According to the American Christmas Tree Association, 94% of Americans plan to display at least one Christmas tree in 2023, and 23% of that crowd prefer live trees over artificial ones.
-There are three main routes a live tree takes from farm to the family room:
+According to the American Christmas Tree Association, the vast majority of U.S. households display at least one Christmas tree each holiday season, with roughly one-quarter opting for a live tree over an artificial one.
+There are three primary paths a live Christmas tree takes from farm to family room:

-- Local Christmas tree farmers reserve large swaths of ready-to-cut trees for visiting customers to harvest themselves each year.
-Usually, these farms will offer services to help ready for transport.
+Local Christmas tree farmers reserve large sections of ready-to-harvest trees for visiting customers each year.
+These farms typically provide services such as cutting, baling, and loading to help prepare trees for transport. - National Forest permits

-- With a special permit, select trees can also be harvested outside the bounds of a tree farm.
-Every year, the US Forest Service issues a number of tree-cutting permits to more daring Christmas tree shoppers willing to venture onto National Forest lands to find, cut and bring home a wild tree in true Griswold Family fashion.
+With a special permit, select trees can be harvested outside the bounds of a commercial tree farm.
+Each year, the U.S. Forest Service issues a limited number of permits to holiday shoppers willing to venture onto National Forest lands to cut and transport a tree themselves, often in true Griswold-family fashion. - Pre-cut retail trees

 Christmas Tree Shipping’s Capacity Impact